 Create Better Laundry Room Storage

 Stock cabinetry.
 Home centers offer stock kitchen cabinetry that you can install above and/or beside the washer and dryer.
 For a laundry near the kitchen, select cabinetry that complements existing units.
-Cost: $130 to $350 per cabinet.
+Cost: about $250 for five linear feet.

 Freestanding laundry room storage.
 To keep clutter out of sight behind doors, position a freestanding cabinet between or beside the washer and dryer.
 Some armoires feature hanging space inside.